-The Netherlands have reported hate crime data to ODIHR.
+The Netherlands have regularly reported hate crime data to ODIHR.
 The Netherlands' Criminal Code contains no hate crime provision.
-The framework for hate crime investigation and prosecution is set by guidance from the Office of the Public Prosecutor.
-Authorities primarily responsible for hate crime data collection are the National Police and the National Expertise Centre on Discrimination of the Office of the Public Prosecutor.
+The framework for hate crime investigation and prosecution is set based on guidance from the Office of the Public Prosecutor.
+The National Police and the National Expertise Centre on Discrimination of the Office of the Public Prosecutor are primarily responsible for hate crime data collection.
 Police statistics are published annually.
 The Central Bureau of Statistics conducts annual crime victimization surveys.

 Hate crimes recorded by police

-The police figures include hate speech incidents, data reported by local anti-discrimination services, and online hate speech incidents, which could not be separated.
-Hate crimes recorded by the police can only be disaggregated by either bias motive or type of crime (both breakdowns were reported to ODIHR) but not simultaneously by both.
-The disaggregation below disaggregation shows the total numbers for each bias motivation.
+The police figures include hate speech incidents, data reported by local anti-discrimination services and online hate speech incidents, which cannot be disaggregated.
+Hate crimes recorded by the police can only be disaggregated by either bias motivation or type of crime (both breakdowns were reported to ODIHR) but not simultaneously by both.
+The disaggregation below shows the total numbers for each bias motivation.

-ODIHR observes that the Netherlands have not reported on cases of hate crimes separately from cases of hate speech and/or discrimination.
+ODIHR observes that the Netherlands have not reported on cases of hate crimes separately from cases of hate speech or discrimination.